ibratface/AIND-Isolation/heuristics_analysis.md

 The result is a very encouraging **74.29%**.
 In other tournament runs, winrates were consistently above 70%.
 Moreover, it beats every other player by a decisive margin in each match.

 All in all, this is a rather primitive implementation of Monte Carlo Tree Search.
-Additional improvements can be made by applying heuristics to the sampling of movesets, for example.
-It's definitely possible to achieve much higher winrates with further refinement.
+Additional improvements can be made by constrained sampling of movesets based on heuristics during simulation, for example.
+It's definitely possible to achieve much higher winrates with if MCTS was designed with more sophistication.

 <br>